jjmontesl/cubesviewer/README.md

 * If you fix bugs, please do send a pull request.
 * If you make reusable changes, please document those and send a pull request.
 * If you wish to take over a larger feature, get in touch through the Cubes discuss group above in order to plan for it collectively.
-Check the roadmap.txt file if you need some inspiration.
+Check the TODO.txt file if you need some inspiration.
 * You can also help improving the documentation or writing about Cubes/CubesViewer, and spreading the love.

 If you are using or trying CubesViewer, we'd love to hear from you (please tweet #cubesviewer !).